MAvRK7/MAvRK7/README.md

-- 👋 Hi, I’m @MAvRK7 My name is Raghav
+- 👋 Hi, I’m @MAvRK7 My name is Satvik Raghav
 - 👀 I’m interested in Machine Learning and AI
 - 🌱 I’m working on various AI/ML Projects and honing my skills
 - 💞️ I’m looking to collaborate on  ML